agraef/raptor7/README.md

 Raptor needs no special operation for *saving* the MIDI map after changes, since this happens automatically.
 However, once you're done with a specific set of mappings, you may want to store away the data/midi.map file in a secure location.
 There's no special operation for this task, but you can accomplish this quite easily with your file manager by copying the data/midi.map file to a new name or directory.
 By these means, you have a backup copy in case you lose your current map, which can also be shared with others if wanted.

 Raptor has an operation for *loading* MIDI map files, however, so that you can merge existing map files into your current MIDI map.
 To do this, click the `load map` button beneath the "MIDI Learn" label in the main patch.
 This opens a file dialog in the data subdirectory, from where you can navigate to any location on your hard disk and open any .map file that you have there.
 The operation will provide some feedback in the console window about how many bindings were added, and if there were any conflicts (i.e., whether an existing binding was replaced with a loaded one).

+Raptor comes with a few ready-made MIDI map files included in the data subdirectory, you can find those with `ls data/*.map` (or `dir data/*.map` on Windows).
+Most of these are associated with corresponding special device drivers (see below), but a few stand-alone maps are available as well.
+You can find more information about these by reading the comments at the beginning of each file.

 ### Special Device Drivers